myDemoRepository/tap.com/README.md

 Please use tap.sql to setup database with table

-For unit test please run from project folder php codecept.phar run unit
+For unit test run from project folder: php codecept.phar run unit